Old French Sign Language

 Épée, however, influenced the language of the deaf community, and modern French Sign Language can be said to have emerged in the schools that Épée established.
 As deaf schools inspired by Épée's model sprung up around the world, the language was to influence the development of many other sign languages, including American Sign Language.
-From the dictionaries of "systematised signs" that the Abbé de l'Épée and his successor, Abbé Roch-Ambroise Cucurron Sicard, published, we can see that many of the signs described have direct descendants in sign languages today.
+From the dictionaries of "systematised signs" that the Abbé de l'Épée and his successor, Abbé Roch-Ambroise Cucurron Sicard, published, one can see that many of the signs described have direct descendants in sign languages today.

 Pierre Desloges, who was deaf himself and a contemporary of the Abbe de l'Épée, partially described Old French Sign Language in what was possibly the first book ever to be published by a deaf person (1779).
 The language certainly used of the possibilities of a spatial grammar.
 One of the grammatical features noted by Desloges was the use of directional verbs, such as the verb "to want".

 From the few descriptions that exist, modern linguists are unable to build up a complete picture of Old French Sign Language, but ongoing research continues to uncover more pieces of the puzzle.
 It is not known how the language was acquired or how long the language had been developing before Épée established his school.
 However, evidence suggests that whenever a large enough population of deaf people exists, a sign language will spontaneously arise (cf. Nicaraguan Sign Language).
 As Paris had been the largest city in France for hundreds of years (and with 565,000 inhabitants in 1750), French Sign Language is a good candidate for one of the oldest sign languages in Europe.

 Old French Sign Language is not related to Old French, which was spoken from roughly 1000 to 1300.